 A: I came to China quite simply because my work has a very Chinese feeling to it—this has been something observed of my work for many years.
 I’m not sure how to explain where this style came from or why, it’s just a part of my painting technique.
 After several visits to China and from speaking with gallery professionals both in and out of China, I decided to make the move to introduce my work to this side of the globe and allow the environment and my experiences here to inform my work as I evolve as an artist.

-Q: If someone asked you to describe your work how you would describe it?
+Q: If someone asked you to describe your work how would you describe it?
 To create a picture in the person’s head.

 A: Hah, I’m often asked to describe my work, this has always been a tricky area for me.
 Most often I describe it as a combination of traditional Chinese painting techniques and contemporary realism… with content and themes involving nature and more specifically flight.